ebanfa/block-forge/README.md

 The following projects are currently hosted within the BlockForge monorepo:

-- **Nexus**: An advanced data relay for blockchains, acting as an ETL (Extract, Transform, Load) tool for blockchain data.
+- **BlockETL**: An advanced data relay for blockchains, acting as an ETL (Extract, Transform, Load) tool for blockchain data.
 - **Nova**: A blockchain building application that enables rapid scaffolding of Cosmos SDK-based blockchains.

 Additional projects, such as a decentralized bridge, a decentralized business process management blockchain, and a ZK Rollup chain, are planned for future development within the monorepo.